eGAN: Unsupervised approach to class imbalance using transfer learning: CONCLUSION

 \section{CONCLUSION}

-In this work, we explore the use of pre-trained image classification models on the task of image classification on varying levels of imbalance ratios in the training dataset.
-Our approach demonstrates unsupervised technique to addressing class imbalance by using pre-trained GAN.
-Rather than synthesizing fake images with the generator for data augmentation, we employ the discriminator as a classifier between the classes by scoring minorities and majorities negatives and positives respectively.
-The performance measure of interest plays a significant role in deciding what epoch of the trained model to deploy in production as various epochs favour different evaluation metrics for example sensitivity.
+In this work, we demonstrates the capability of a GAN-based unsupervised technique to address class imbalance using pre-trained models.
+We conducts experiment with varying levels of imbalance ratios in the training dataset.
+Instead of synthesizing artificial images with the generator for data augmentation, we employ the discriminator as a classifier and formulate the loss function accordingly.
 Experimental results reveal that transfer learning plays a significant role in the model performance.
-In continuation of this work, we will explore the usage of this approach for anomaly detection task where distinguishing features between normal(majority) and abnormal(minority) is less profound.
-Our work can be further explored in object detection tasks in cases of imbalance between foreground and background.
+The performance measure of interest plays a significant role in deciding the trained model from which epoch to deploy in production as the model at different epochs favour different evaluation metrics for example sensitivity.
+Future work will focus on the usage of this approach for anomaly detection task where the distinguishing features between normal (majority) and abnormal (minority) are less profound.
+Our work can be further explored in object detection tasks in case of imbalance between foreground and background.